 Getting the rice just right in a slow cooker

 Arborio rice is essential here.
 It releases starch as it cooks, which is what gives risotto its creamy consistency without needing lots of cream.
-If you’ve made stovetop risotto before, the texture here should still feel creamy and slightly loose rather than thick or dry.
+The texture should feel creamy and a little loose, not stiff or dry

 The liquid ratio is a little different from stovetop risotto.
 Everything goes in at once, so the slow cooker does the work of absorbing the liquid rather than adding it bit by bit.